 Hwee Ching completed her degrees in Chemical Engineering, Biotechnology and Business at the University of Pennsylvania on an EDB scholarship.
 After 2.5 years at the EDB, she was supported by A*STAR for her PhD studies at Cambridge University.
 She has worked in academic institutions and multinational pharmaceutical companies.
 Hwee Ching first taught children during her school days, while volunteering with Chaoyang School and a CDAC centre.
 Then, she had a cursory understanding that some children learned differently and felt inadequate when teaching them.
 Now, as the mother of a preschooler, she better appreciates how we learn differently even as adults.
 She hopes to use her experiences to help children overcome their learning limitations and realise their full potential.

 Our Young(er) People

 Min Chon is a passionate youth who has spent several years volunteering for underprivileged children and elderly.
 He is a pioneer member of Project Refresh!, a nation wide initiative to freshen up the living environment of low-income families.
-He will be pursuing a Bachelors in Business Administration (Accountancy) in NUS and hopes to apply his wide expertise to improving the lives of many under Learning Vessels.
+He is also an executive member of SGExams, the largest online student community in Singapore.
+He will be pursuing a Bachelors in Business Administration in NUS and hopes to apply his wide expertise to improving the lives of many under Learning Vessels.